iterative/example-repos-dev/get-started/code-experiments/README.md

 and limit the parameters and metrics to show with `--include-params` and `--include-metrics` options, respectively.

-Experiments are given hash-names derived from their inputs and environment.
+By default experiments are given auto-generated names derived from their inputs and environment.
 It may be easier to review them when you give names with the `--name/-n` option.

 ```console
 dvc exp run -n baseline-experiment